Jhanez27/PsycheTCM/Movement Testing/MOV-0011_movement_resume_inventory_testing.md

 **Preconditions:**

 - The player is in a map, playing as a character of a story.
-- The Inventory UI is currently active.
+- The Inventory UI is active.

 Scenario 1